bghira/SimpleTuner/OPTIONS.md

                         accumulation steps are enabled is now to use fp32 gradients, which is slower, but provides more accurate updates.
+  --base_model_precision {no_change,fp4-bnb,fp8-bnb,fp8-quanto,int8-quanto,int4-quanto,int2-quanto}
+                        When training a LoRA, you might want to quantise the base model to a lower precision to save more VRAM.
+The default value, 'no_change', does not quantise any weights.
+Using 'fp4-bnb' or 'fp8-bnb' will require Bits n Bytes for quantisation (NVIDIA, maybe AMD).
+                        Using 'fp8-quanto' will require Quanto for
+                        quantisation (Apple Silicon, NVIDIA, AMD).
+  --text_encoder_1_precision {no_change,fp4-bnb,fp8-bnb,fp8-quanto,int8-quanto,int4-quanto,int2-quanto}
+                        When training a LoRA, you might want to quantise text encoder 1 to a lower precision to save more VRAM.
+The default value is to follow base_model_precision
+                        (no_change).
+Using 'fp4-bnb' or 'fp8-bnb' will require
+                        Bits n Bytes for quantisation (NVIDIA, maybe AMD).
+                        Using 'fp8-quanto' will require Quanto for
+                        quantisation (Apple Silicon, NVIDIA, AMD).
+  --text_encoder_2_precision {no_change,fp4-bnb,fp8-bnb,fp8-quanto,int8-quanto,int4-quanto,int2-quanto}
+                        When training a LoRA, you might want to quantise text encoder 2 to a lower precision to save more VRAM.
+The default value is to follow base_model_precision
+                        (no_change).
+Using 'fp4-bnb' or 'fp8-bnb' will require
+                        Bits n Bytes for quantisation (NVIDIA, maybe AMD).
+                        Using 'fp8-quanto' will require Quanto for
+                        quantisation (Apple Silicon, NVIDIA, AMD).
+  --text_encoder_3_precision {no_change,fp4-bnb,fp8-bnb,fp8-quanto,int8-quanto,int4-quanto,int2-quanto}
+                        When training a LoRA, you might want to quantise text encoder 3 to a lower precision to save more VRAM.
+The default value is to follow base_model_precision
+                        (no_change).
+Using 'fp4-bnb' or 'fp8-bnb' will require
+                        Bits n Bytes for quantisation (NVIDIA, maybe AMD).
+                        Using 'fp8-quanto' will require Quanto for
+                        quantisation (Apple Silicon, NVIDIA, AMD).
   --local_rank LOCAL_RANK
                         For distributed training: local_rank --enable_xformers_memory_efficient_attention